 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Pala has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Pala has few renters and college students.
 But the biggest reason it is quieter in Pala than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Pala may be for you.

-Pala is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pala doesn't have a public transportation system that people use for their commute.

 Pala ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.05% of people over 25 have a college degree.